 Suggestion: Read my article about the one thing no one talks about

 4. Do a net worth statement before you even think of seriously looking into franchise opportunities.

 To do that, just subtract all your liabilities from your assets.
 The difference between the two is your net worth.
 And, not only do you need to do this for your own purposes…to set a budget for example, the franchise sales representatives you talk with will be asking you for it.

-5. When you find some franchise opportunities that interest you, talk to as many franchise owners as possible.
+5. When you find franchise opportunities that interest you, talk to as many franchise owners as possible.

-Ask them lots of questions.
-Like this one.
-And, make sure you spend a day with one or two existing franchisees.
+In addition, make sure you spend a day with one or two existing franchisees.

 Read, Franchise Research Tip: Spend A Day With A Franchisee, for tips on how to make this day super-valuable for you.

-6. Don’t rush the research process.
+6. Don’t rush through the research process.
 Be thorough, and talk to both happy and unhappy franchisees.
 Be willing to discuss what you hear with the franchise company’s sales representative.
 See how they react to your questions.

 Bonus Tip: This is a good time to start putting together your franchise business plan.
 Here’s why: